baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 ## Further Work

-The work we presented here achieved good results, but of definitely there are aspects to improve and examine such as:
+The work we presented here achieved good results, but definitely there are aspects to improve and examine such as:
 - Try running the model on a different stock.
 - Examine the feature extraction process and check which features are the most helpful.
 - Further tuning of the hyperparameters, release the constraints we put on some of them.
 - Check the performance in real-time trading (better to start with a trading bot on the test set)